rwynn/monstache-site/src/config.md

 boolean (default false)

-When index-stats is true monstache will write statistics about its indexing progress in Elasticsearch.
+When both stats and index-stats are true monstache will write statistics about its indexing progress in Elasticsearch instead of standard out.

 The indexes used to store the statistics are time stamped by day and prefixed `monstache.stats.`.
 E.g. monstache.stats.2017-07-01 and so on.

 As these indexes will accrue over time your can use a tool like [curator](https://github.com/elastic/curator)